daikini/fityk-ruby/README.txt

 == INSTALL:

-Simply do the following, after installing Fityk:
+Simply do the following, after installing fityk:

   * ruby setup.rb config
   * ruby setup.rb setup
   * ruby setup.rb install

-Alternatively, you can download and install the RubyGem package for fityk-ruby (you must have RubyGems and Fityk installed, first):
+Alternatively, you can download and install the RubyGem package for fityk-ruby (you must have RubyGems and fityk installed, first):

   * gem install fityk-ruby

-If you have Fityk installed in a non-standard location, you can specify the location of the include and lib files by doing:
+If you have fityk installed in a non-standard location, you can specify the location of the include and lib files by doing:

   * gem install fityk-ruby -- --with-fityk-include=/usr/local/include \
      --with-fityk-lib=/usr/local/lib